 “When we discovered an old mill on ‘Factory’ Street and, next to the street sign, a sign for ‘Montgomery Mills, Knitting Wear,’ and thus a true ‘Knitting Factory,’ I knew it was destiny before even seeing the beautiful old buildings,” he recalls.
 Unlike the metropolitan branches of City Winery, the Hudson Valley offshoot is more of an experience-driven location, heightening the wine and entertainment fusion that powers the winery chain at its core.

-As far as events go, summer 2021 kicks off the “Concerts in the Vineyard” series.
+As far as events go, locals should keep an eye out for the “Concerts in the Vineyard” series.
 City Winery Hudson Valley hosts iconic acts like Southside Johnny and the Asbury Jukes, Joan Osborne, Amy Helm, and more at an expansive outdoor amphitheater.
 In addition to dining and drinking, City Winery hopes to become a one-stop venue for musical performances in the Hudson Valley.
-Its engaging concert series also features tribute acts covering artists like Elton John, Amy Winehouse, and Tom Petty.
+Its engaging, intimate concert series also features tribute acts covering artists like Elton John, Amy Winehouse, and Tom Petty.
 Visit their website for a full list of upcoming shows through October.

 At the Orange County winery, guests can savor breathtaking panoramic views and gorgeous sunsets set to music all summer long.
 Tickets are available for purchase online for seats along the grand lawn or in the VIP section.
-To keep visitors safe, City Winery Hudson Valley requires either proof of vaccination or a recent negative COVID-19 test to enter each show.
-The grand lawn has plenty of room for ticket holders to spread out and enjoy each performance.
-Several concerts will also be livestreamed for at-home entertainment.
+The grand lawn has plenty of room for ticket holders to spread out and enjoy each performance as well.

 Plus, City Winery Hudson Valley takes its delicious culinary program outside, giving visitors dinner and a show.
 The Montgomery destination’s two spacious patios create a wonderful atmosphere during the evenings with mood-setting string lights, cozy heat lamps, and outdoor fireplaces.
 Al fresco diners overlook the majestic Wallkill River and the historic property as they sample a wide range of foods drawing inspiration from the top wine-producing regions in the world, including Italian, French, Spanish, and Middle Eastern cuisine.
 On the menu, guests can find refreshing poke bowls, locally sourced cheese and charcuterie plates, and savory duck tostadas, just to name a few choices.